dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 The exact value is 1440 minutes, so the estimate is only 30 percent too small.

-This error is a reasonable tradeoff to gain a method that requires almost no effort—who needs a calculator to multiply 10 by 100?
+This error is a reasonable tradeoff to gain a method that requires almost no effort — who needs a calculator to multiply 10 by 100?
 Furthermore, the accuracy is enough for many calculations, where insight is needed more than accuracy.

 Problem 6.1